JJ/github-pr-contains-action/README.md

 - `v3`: Changes packaging, upgrades modules, deletes unneeded files.
 - `v4`: Solves a number of issues.
 - `v5`: Will not use `diffContains` if it's an empty string
+- 'v6`: can use words or regular expressions in `bodyContains`/ `bodyDoesNotContain`

 ## License